 You don’t even need to have a college education to turn writing into a career.

 However, you do need good grammar, spelling, and punctuation skills.

 You won’t likely find a lot of good-paying work if you don’t write well.

 These websites are good places to start finding freelance writing or editing work:

 - BlogMutt (review) – You’ll start at a low pay rate per small, 250-word article, which will increase as your content gets accepted and you write more.
 The higher your “level”, the more you’ll earn.

 - Constant Content (review) – English-speaking writers can sign up, write their own articles and set rates, or apply to write requested articles.

 - Contentgather – Earn money for your pre-written content, or by responding to specific content requests.

 - Purecontent – You can apply to become a part of the Purecontent team and be matched with client requests for articles.

-- Textbroker – Textbroker rates your writing based on a sample.
+- Textbroker (review) – Textbroker rates your writing based on a sample.
 You’ll get paid according to your rating, with chances of increased ratings and rates with more quality work.